MORNING FATIGUE: DISCOVER WHY YOU FEEL TIRED

 The Nighttime Noshing Nightmare: When Late-Night Snacks Attack

 We’ve all had that moment—it’s late, and suddenly, the fridge starts whispering sweet nothings to us.
 That leftover pizza?
 That cheese?
 That suspiciously old piece of cake?
 Ice cream, anyone?
-All suddenly seem irresistible.
-But while giving in might feel like self-care at the moment, it could be setting you up for a restless night and a groggy morning.
+All suddenly seems irresistible.
+But while giving in might feel like self-care in the moment, it could leave you with a restless night and a groggy morning.

 Late-night eating forces your body to focus on digestion when it should be winding down.
 Instead of preparing for deep sleep, your system is working overtime processing that extra-large bowl of cereal you swore you wouldn’t eat.
 Add sugar spikes that can lead to blood sugar crashes in the middle of the night, and it’s no wonder mornings feel like an uphill battle.